btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 #### Add a Strong Passphrase to Your Seed
 Caution: you now have to come up with a way to protect this passphrase, and if you lose it your seed is worthless.
-Because this step is for **very** advanced users, we're going to ignore it for now.
+Because this step is for **expert** users, we're going to ignore it for now.

 ## Verify Seed Generation